Dealing with Non-Updateable Microsoft

 Less obvious are these situations:

-- Queries with some fields are summaries linked to individual
+- Queries with some summary fields linked to individual

 records and the individual records still can't be edited

-- Queries with multi-table joins that aren't on key fields
+- Queries with multi-table joins that are not on key fields

 - Union queries